Pragyanand/divorce-prediction/README.md

 Here, I have take the same [Dataset](https://archive.ics.uci.edu/ml/datasets/Divorce+Predictors+data+set) from the UCI Machine Learning Repository (not complete) and tried to analyse and see which factors affected the target variable (Marital Status) in my case, the most.

+I have deployed it on herou.
+Click [here](https://divorce-prediction.herokuapp.com/) to try.

 ## Built With